hrbrmstr/pubcheck/README.md

 -   `check_gh_following`: Check all SSH keys of GitHub users a particular account is following
+-   `check_gh_repo_contributors`: Check all SSH keys of GitHub users a particular account is following
 -   `check_gh_user_keys`: Check one or more GitHub user’s keys
 -   `check_ssh_pub_key`: Check one SSH public key